 # curl -x proxy.example.com:3128 -O https://www.linuxteck.com/abc.html

-Note: Using the'-x' option with the IP address OR FQDN with the port of the proxy server can download/transfer content from a website.
-In the above example, you can see the file "abc.html" has been downloaded using the proxyserver:3128 with port no of 3128.
+Note: Using the'-x' option with the IP address OR FQDN with the port of the proxy server you can download/transfer content from a website.
+In the above example, you can see that the file "abc.html" has been downloaded using the proxyserver:3128 with port no of 3128.